Advertiser Disclosure

 How long do you have to wait to upgrade from Chase Sapphire Preferred card to the Chase Sapphire Reserve card?

 Your Chase Sapphire Preferred card must be open for at least 1 year before you upgrade to the Chase Sapphire Reserve card.
-This is due to legislation known as the CARD Act of 2009.
+This is because of legislation known as the CARD Act of 2009.

 Can I get the Chase Sapphire Reserve card if I have the Chase Sapphire Preferred card?